jeslyn17106/jnfailproof/README.md

 # jnfailproof
-hiii this project is to help us reach a failproof llm by stress testing it  by nadiya and jeslyn aka jnsyndicate
+hiii welcome to the ultimate ai stress test generator (with a failure analysis dashboard !!!) by nadiya and jeslyn aka jnsyndicate

 ------------------------------------------------------------------------------------------------------
-Goal:
+# Goal:
 Create a stress-testing framework that bombards an LLM or agent with edge cases, malformed inputs, and tricky scenarios—then reports vulnerabilities, failure modes, and robustness metrics.